FreeshardBase/documentation/docs/persisting.md

 They are mounted inside your app's file system at a path that is specified in the `app.json`.

 Use these directories to access preexisting user data and share data with other apps that have access.

+## Built-In Services

+Each Portal runs some built-in services that your app may use.
+For example, your app can get its own database at the Portal's Postgres instance and use it to store its data.
+Take a look at the [section about Portal's internal services](internal_services.md) for more information.